daarnolducsd/ep5book/docs/04-week4.md

 ```

-Now that we have our indicator variable, we can now estimate two regressions: (1) a regression restricted to above-median performers and (2) a regression restricted to below-median performers.
+Now that we have our indicator variable, we can estimate two regressions: (1) a regression restricted to above-median performers and (2) a regression restricted to below-median performers.

 ```stata